KangchengLiu/Crack-Detection-and-Segmentation-Dataset-for-UAV-Inspection/README.md

 # Crack-Detection-and-Segmentation-Dataset-for-UAV-Inspection
 Here I have summarized different crack datasets and constructed a benchmark dataset for crack detection and segmentation.
 And this is the dataset which can be utilized for both crack detection and segmentation and it will be beneficial for the further research in this field.
+They dataset for crack segmentation contains 11,298 crack images annotated with fine-grained pixel-level labels.
+It can also be used as the source dataset in performing unsupervised domain adaptive crack segmentation because of its comprehensive and versatile property.
 # Contents
  - [Overview](#Overview)
  - [Dataset Download](#Dataset)